lambdamikel/LambdaSpeak-FS/README.md

 But it got a serial high speed connecter for additional usage.
-Moreover, it features a new `echo-byte` mode, code `&C4` (yes, an explosive feature it is!) to enable, in which the CPC can take control over the LED Bar Segment Display.
-This is basically a full 8bit digital output.
-One can simply remove the Segment Bar LED Display and use the socket for 8bit digital output, e.g., by sticking DuPont wires into the DIL socket.
+Moreover, it features a new `echo-byte` mode, code `&C4` (yes, an explosive feature it is!).
+This mode allows the CPC to take control over the LED Bar Segment Display, which is actually 8 full 8bit digital output port.
+It can be used as such by simply removing the Segment Bar LED Display from the DIL socket and, e.g., by sticking DuPont connector cables into it (instead of the LEDs).

 Another difference is optimized audio performance.
 Due to the absence of the SP0256-AL2, we adopted a much simpler audio routing path,